-When such a claim is placed, deductibles can increase to $50,000 or more.
+When such a claim is placed, deductibles can increase up to $50,000.
 When too many claims are placed, it can become difficult for the condo corporation to renew its insurance, creating additional problems.

 While letting some fresh air into your unit can be desirable even in the cold winter months, this is not advisable in below-freezing temperatures.
 A window or patio door left open in the cold weather is the usual cause of a frozen water line.
 In addition to keeping windows and patio doors closed, ensure that any window treatments or furniture are not covering or blocking the baseboard heating.
 This can channel cold air down the wall and freeze the water lines.